• Skip to Content

 PhD Program Teaching Residency Guidelines

-Every PhD Student will serve as Teaching Assistant (TA) for at least one assigned course.
-The required TA experience will be up to 10 hours per week.
-After completing their required TA residency, students may choose to serve as a TA for additional courses
+Every PhD Student will complete a teaching residency experience for at least one assigned course.
+The required teaching residency will average 10-15 hours per week.
+After completing their teaching residency, students may choose to serve as a TA for additional JHSON courses.
+Students are recommended to complete the teaching residency after completing the preliminary oral exam and advancing to PhD candidacy.
+Students should follow the following process to initiate the teaching residency requirement:

-The purpose of the TA experience is to advance the student’s socialization into the teaching role of the faculty member.
-Program Directors will determine the availability and approval of courses to count toward the TA experience.
-Specific learning objectives for the required TA experience will be developed by the student with input from the student’s PhD advisor and the mentoring course coordinator.
+The purpose of the teaching residency is to advance the student’s socialization into the teaching role of the faculty member.
+The Program Director will approve courses to count toward the teaching residency experience.
+Specific learning objectives for the required teaching residency will be developed by the student with input from the student’s PhD advisor and the faculty teaching mentor.
 Learning activities may include but are not limited to:

 • Course planning and syllabus development